DataSeer/DataSeer-FTP/README.md

 ### Using cURL

-Files & folders can be uploaded to the DataSeer FTP server using the following cURL command lines :
+Files & folders can be uploaded to the DataSeer FTP server using the following cURL command line :

 #### Preview